phillipadsmith/2014.phillipadsmith.com/_drafts/2015-11-06-help-us-bake-tasty-github-cupcakes-at-mozfest.md

 ---
 layout: post
 date: ""
-dek: "Let's make some prototypes this weekend"
+dek: "Let's put on our chefs' hat & make some prototypes this weekend!"
 summary: ""
 category: commentary
 tags: